Colleen Hanabusa: Inter-congressional career

 After leaving Congress in January 2015, Hanabusa continued with her labor law practice.
 In June 2015 Honolulu mayor Kirk Caldwell appointed her to the board of directors of the Honolulu Authority for Rapid Transportation (HART), the builder of Skyline, to replace Carrie Okinaga.
 She became its chairperson in April 2016 and resigned from it in October 2016.
 She served on the board of directors for Hawaii Gas from June 2015 to November 2016.

 2018 gubernatorial election

 Hanabusa decided not to run for reelection to the U.S. House of Representatives in 2018 and instead ran for statewide office, this time for governor of Hawaii.
 She challenged incumbent governor David Ige in the Democratic primary.
-Based on polling as late as May 2018, she was favored to defeat Ige in the August primary, but Ige won, 50 percent to 43 percent.
+Based on polling as late as May 2018, she was favored to defeat Ige in the August primary, but Ige won, 51% to 44%.
 Fellow Democrat Ed Case ran for and won Hanabusa's House seat, and took office in January 2019.

 2020 Honolulu mayoral election

 On February 29, 2020, Hanabusa officially launched her campaign for mayor of Honolulu, joining several other candidates for the office.
-She placed third in the August 2020 nonpartisan blanket primary and endorsed Rick Blangiardi, who won the general election in November.
+She placed third in the August 2020 nonpartisan blanket primary and then endorsed Rick Blangiardi, who won the general election in November.